zulufoxtrotbravo/Plot-EPR-spectra/README.md

 Version 8 plots the spectra as subplots to one figure, as I did with Matlab initially.
 I implemented this only in case the BGR subtracted data is required.
 I also did some formatting of the subplots etc., for example all of the y-axes are in scientific notation to save space on the page.
 2nd plot has y-axis label also manually added https://holypython.com/gui-with-python-checkboxes-and-radio-buttons-pysimplegui-part-ii/ is the website for the GUI

-Version 4 tries to achieve version 8 but with PySimpleGUI.
-The imprrovement is that the file path is not hardcoded to the script,m but can be selected with a FolderBrowse method of PySimpleGUI
+Version 9 tries to achieve version 8 but with PySimpleGUI.
+The imprrovement is that the file path is not hardcoded to the script, but can be selected with a FolderBrowse method of PySimpleGUI.
+Also (ideally) the BGR spectrum should be selectred with a FileBrowse method.